Antacids reduce acidity by neutralizing (counteracting)

 slight alkalosis develops, with the production of alkaline urine.

-also a potent antacid.
+Calcium carbonate is also a potent antacid.

 • Systemic absorption of calcium can occur